AbhimanyuBahree/Content-Highlighter/README.md

 # Content-Highlighter
 Details -
-a) Select the text from blog(paragraph) \n
+a) Select the text from blog(paragraph)
-b) Option asking for Highlight \n
+b) Option asking for Highlight
-c) Change the color of selected content in original element. \n
+c) Change the color of selected content in original element.

 # Implementation details-